Liam Gallagher John Squire: Singles

 On 5 January 2024, Gallagher and Squire released "Just Another Rainbow".
 The single debuted and peaked at number 16 on the UK Singles Chart.
+The song was performed live on ITV on The Jonathan Ross Show which aired 9 March.

 The album's second single, "Mars to Liverpool", was released on 26 January 2024.
-It peaked at number 16 on the UK Singles Downloads Chart.
+Like its predecessor, it peaked at number 16 on the UK Singles Downloads Chart.

-The album's third single, "Raise Your Hands", was released on 3 March 2024, and was promoted during the Manchester derby at the City of Manchester Stadium.
+The album's third single, "Raise Your Hands", was released on 3 March 2024.

 The album's fourth single, "I'm a Wheel", was released on 10 April 2024, and was promoted on The Tonight Show starring Jimmy Fallon.

 Tour

 The duo announced a 2024 tour on 26 January, which began on 13 March at the Barrowland Ballroom in Glasgow, Scotland, and concluded on 11 April at the Brooklyn Paramount Theater in New York City.
 Joining Gallagher and Squire as their backing band were the album's drummer Joey Waronker, Gallagher's longtime touring keyboardist Christian Madden, and Barrie Cadogan – who had played guitar for Gallagher from 2022 to 2023 – on bass.
 The tour's setlist consisted of all ten tracks from the album, along with a cover of "Jumpin' Jack Flash" by The Rolling Stones.